DAAHNYUAD/daahnyuad.github.io/_posts/2026-04-07-Assignment2.md

 - How might linguistic, historical, or cultural variation affect geocoding accuracy?
 - What does this comparison reveal about the limits of computational approaches to spatial data?

+## To include in your assignment

+- analysis of the process and product responding to some of the guidin questions above
+- captioned screenshots of relevant issues in Recogito, the RMarkdown notebook or the mapping
+- an iframe of the two layer map created with an appropriate caption

 ## Assessment

 Your work will be assessed according to the following criteria located [here](https://djwrisley.github.io/RLAC/rubrics/).